 Al Malik Eating House (closes at 1:30am)

-The North is quite devoid of popular supper spots, but Al Malik might be one hidden gem for those nocturnal Indian food cravings.
-It’s halal and besides Indian and Malay food, they also have Thai food on the menu.
+The North may be quite devoid of popular supper spots, but Al Malik is one hidden gem for those nocturnal Indian food cravings.
+It’s halal and offers Indian, Malay, and Thai food on the menu.

 Siam Square Mookata (closes at 3am)

-Siam Square Mookata is loved for their affordable ingredients and novel cheese dip.
-They have multiple outlets, and this outlet at Woodlands is one of those that are normally filled with night owls looking for a sizzling supper.
+Siam Square Mookata is loved for its affordable ingredients and novel cheese dip.
+They have multiple outlets, and this outlet at Woodlands is one of those that is normally filled with night owls looking for a sizzling supper.

 Burger Geprek (closes at 3.30am)